Andy7589/reading-notes/README.md

 strive for perfection.
 We push each other to our fullest extent.
 When we can master our minds, we can master the world.

 I remind myself every morning that:
-1. Ive survived the most brutal training of all US Military branches
+1. I've survived the most brutal training of all U.S. Military branches.
-2.
+2. Pain is a weakness leaving the body.
+3. I can do all things through Christ who strengthens me.

 ### External Links
 - https://codefellows-lab.herokuapp.com/